I was inspired to write this while under the showerhead.

 “Please go and see as many teachers as you can!
 Take what you need and leave what you do not!”

-My advice to you is to remember that you do not have to tell the rotten apples you do not want to eat them or need what they wish to give.
-You just do not have to digest it or you will become diseased and may never find the path back to staying a ‘clean tree’.
+My advice is to remember that you do not have to tell the rotten apples you do not want to eat them or need what they wish to give.
+You do not have to digest it or you may become diseased and may never find the path back to staying a ‘clean tree’.